Lee-W/cookiecutter-python-template/{{cookiecutter.project_slug}}/.github/pull_request_template.md

 (Thanks for sending a pull request!
 Please fill in the following content to let us know better about this change.)

 ## Types of changes
-Please remove the types that does not apply
+Please remove the types that does not apply to this change

 - **Bugfix**
 - **New feature**